Finding Critical PointsIn Exercises 41–50, determine all critical... | Channels for Pearson+

 Derivative

-The derivative of a function represents the rate of change of the function with respect to its variable.
-It is a fundamental tool in calculus used to find slopes of tangent lines, velocities, and other rates of change.
-For the function y = x² + 2/x, the derivative is found using the power rule and the quotient rule.
+The derivative of a function represents the rate at which the function's value changes with respect to changes in its input.
+It is a fundamental tool in calculus for analyzing the behavior of functions.
+For the function f(x) = x(4 − x)³, use the product rule and chain rule to find its derivative, which is essential for identifying critical points.

 Recommended video: